gffletch/tt_xdomain/DESIGN-NOTES.md

 See "Document Naming (RESOLVED 2026-08)" below for the history of this decision, which reversed the project's original position.

-### Version Continuity Across the Rename
+### Version Numbering Restarts at the Rename

-**Version numbering continues across the rename; it does not restart at -00.**  Versions -00, -01, and -02 were submitted to the Datatracker under the original name `draft-fletcher-transaction-token-chaining-profile`.
-The next submission is **-03**, and it is the first under `draft-fletcher-oauth-txn-token-chaining-profile`.
+**A new document name is a new Datatracker document, so version numbering restarts at -00.**  Versions -00, -01, and -02 were submitted under the original name `draft-fletcher-transaction-token-chaining-profile`.
+The next submission is **-00 under `draft-fletcher-oauth-txn-token-chaining-profile`**, linked back to its predecessor by a Replaces relationship rather than by continuing the version sequence.
 The intermediate name `draft-fletcher-oauth-transaction-token-chaining-profile` was never published and must not appear in any release tag.

 Two consequences to keep in mind:

-- **Release tags.**  A release tag is the document name plus the two-digit version, so the next tag is `draft-fletcher-oauth-txn-token-chaining-profile-03`.
+- **Release tags.**  A release tag is the document name plus the two-digit version, so the next tag is `draft-fletcher-oauth-txn-token-chaining-profile-00`.
 The tags for -00 through -02 remain under the old name; that is correct and they should not be renamed or recreated.

-- **The Replaces relationship must be set by hand for -03.**
-  `replaces()` in `lib/upload.mk` returns early unless the tag ends in `-00`, so the automatic linkage only ever fires on a first submission.
-Because -03 is the first version under the new name but is not a -00, nothing will connect it to the earlier drafts automatically.
-Set Replaces to `draft-fletcher-transaction-token-chaining-profile` on the Datatracker document page after submitting.
+Note that this means two distinct tags end in `-00`.

+- **The Replaces relationship is set automatically, and the chain has been verified.**  `replaces()` in `lib/upload.mk` fires only when the tag ends in `-00`, which this one does.
+It walks the `git log --follow` rename chain and picks the first previous name that has a release tag in the repo.
+That chain is `...-oauth-txn-token-...` → `...-oauth-transaction-token-...` → `...-transaction-token-...`; the middle name carries no tag, so it is skipped and the relationship resolves to `draft-fletcher-transaction-token-chaining-profile`.
+This is correct.
+Do not create a tag under the intermediate name — doing so would hijack the relationship, which is exactly what a stale tag from the failed August release did before it was deleted.
+The value is editable on the Datatracker document page if it ever does go wrong.

 ### Document History Conventions

 In the draft's Document History section, a `## Since Draft NN` heading lists the changes made **after** version NN was published — that is, the changes that appear in the version being prepared.
-Work in progress for -03 therefore goes under `## Since Draft 02`.

-The headings in -00 through -02 were off by one: the section labelled `Since Draft 01` in both -01 and -02 actually described the changes that shipped *in* -01, and -02's own changes were never recorded at all.
-Both were corrected while preparing -03, so the published -01 and -02 on the Datatracker do not match the current file.
+The headings published in -01 and -02 were off by one: the section labelled `Since Draft 01` in both actually described the changes that shipped *in* -01, and -02's own changes were never recorded at all.
+Both were corrected while preparing the rename, so the published -01 and -02 on the Datatracker do not match the current file.
 This is expected; do not "restore" the old headings to match them.

+**Version numbers in these headings are ambiguous across the rename and must be qualified by document name.**  Because numbering restarts at -00 (see above), the existing `Since Draft 00` / `01` / `02` headings refer to versions of `draft-fletcher-transaction-token-chaining-profile`, while future headings will reuse those same numbers for versions of `draft-fletcher-oauth-txn-token-chaining-profile`.
+Any heading naming a bare version number is therefore unsafe on its own.
+The Document History section carries a note identifying which document the pre-rename entries belong to; keep that note, and qualify future headings by name rather than letting the two sequences collide.

 ---